-As we explained in our 2019/21 Strategy, if the FRC's audit enforcement work results in a statutory fine, that fine is required to be paid to the Secretary of State by the Statutory Auditors and Third Country Auditors Regulations 2016 (SATCAR).
-Any costs that are recovered are returned to the funding bodies.
+If the FRC's audit enforcement work results in a statutory fine, that fine is required to be paid to the Secretary of State by the Statutory Auditors and Third Country Auditors Regulations 2016 (SATCAR).
+Any case costs that are recovered are returned to the funding bodies.
 Case costs under the accountancy scheme (which would previously have covered cases that are now be subject to the SATCAR arrangements) are met by the individual participating body to which the members or firms that are the subject of each case belong.
 In the event of disciplinary complaints being brought, the disciplinary tribunals have powers to award costs against those found guilty of misconduct.
-Any fine income received by, or legal costs awarded to, the FRC in relation to disciplinary cases subject to the accountancy scheme are returned to the participating bodies which met the related case costs.
+Any fine income received by, or legal costs awarded to, the FRC in relation to disciplinary cases subject to the Accountancy Scheme are returned to the participating bodies which met the related case costs.